philipturner/molecular-renderer/README.md

 Scriptable application for running OpenMM simulations and visualizing at high framerates.
 Provides up to 120 Hz uninterrupted playback with real-time ray tracing.

 TODO (performance):
-- Perform decompression, refitting, rendering, and upscaling for 4 frames concurrently.
-- Compact the acceleration structure every 4 frames.
+- Use quadruple-buffering instead of triple-buffering, compact the acceleration structure every 4 frames.
-- Delay presentation by another 4 frames (16 MB) to absorb stream interruptions.
+- Use Metal 3 fast resource loading to fetch geometry data from disk, 4 frames ahead.
 - Use Metal lossless compression to reduce bandwidth of delayed frames.
 - Store previous frame's transform data to re-project intersection position onto screen, generate screen-space motion vector.